When NeoMutt starts up it looks for two configuration files – one “ system” file and one “ user” file.

 “Fuz2”.)

-If the $spam_separator variable is unset, then each spam pattern match supersedes the previous one.
+If the $spam_separator variable is unset, then each spam rule match supersedes the previous one.
 Instead of getting joined format strings, you'll get only the last one to match.

 The spam tag is what will be displayed in the index when you use